| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> '40'

-Returns a string representation of the binary value of N, where N is a longlong (BIGINT) number.
-This is equivalent to CONV(N,10,2).
-Returns NULL if N is NULL:
+BIN(N) Returns a string representation of the binary value of N,

 mysql> select BIN(12);